We may earn commissions on purchases. (Info)

 Split Tunneling

-With split tunneling, you can decide which of your traffic stays under the VPN’s cloak and which does not.
+With split tunneling, you can decide which traffic stays under the VPN’s cloak and which does not.
 The VPN sends the former through the encrypted private tunnel it provides, while the rest uses the open network and is thus unencrypted.

 I tested the feature by streaming a video on Netflix on the VPN while completing a bank transaction off the VPN, and it split the traffic perfectly.